Washi1337/AsmResolver/docs/peimage/dotnet.rst

     var stringsStream = metadata.GetStream<StringsStream>();
     string value = stringsStream.GetStringByIndex(0x1234);

-Since blobs in the blob stream have a specific format, just obtaining the `byte[]` of a blob might not be all that useful.
-Therefore, the ``BlobStream`` has an extra ``GetBlobReaderByIndex`` method, that allows for parsing each blob using an ``BinaryStreamReader`` object instead:
+Since blobs in the blob stream have a specific format, just obtaining the ``byte[]`` of a blob might not be all that useful.
+Therefore, the ``BlobStream`` has an extra ``GetBlobReaderByIndex`` method, that allows for parsing each blob using an ``BinaryStreamReader`` object instead.
+If performance is critical, the ``GetBlobReaderByIndex`` method is preferred over ``GetBlobByIndex``, as this method also avoids an allocation of a temporary buffer as well.

 .. code-block:: csharp